phstc/javapokertexasholdem/README.md

-# It's a Java SE implemention for Texas Hold'em Poker
+# Java SE implemention for Texas Hold'em Poker

-This Texas Hold'em Poker implementation is only a core engine without the presentation tier.
+It's a core engine implentation of Texas Hold'em Poker.
+It doesn't include the presentation tier.

 ## Check out the following example